top of page

 Travel & Subsistence

-• Train fares, flights, taxis to gigs, rehearsals, meetings, studio sessions, car hire etc.
+• Train fares, flights, taxis to gigs, rehearsals, meetings, and studio sessions are all allowable expenses.

-• Commuting to a regular place of business – PAYE job or a recurring freelance job such as a very regular peri-teaching job is not allowable.
-It should be allocated to a personal account (e.g. owner drawings) if using software.
+• Commuting to a regular place of business, such as a PAYE job or a recurring freelance job, is not allowable.
+These costs should be allocated to a personal account (e.g., owner drawings) if using software.

-• If there is a mixture of business and personal elements to the cost e.g. on TFL, or trips abroad where you combine some work and some fun, you need to allocate an appropriate business use % (BU%).
+• If there is a mixture of business and personal elements in your travel costs, such as trips abroad that combine work and leisure, you need to allocate an appropriate business use percentage (BU%).

-• You are best placed to decide what that % will be – we’ll share our experience with the most common % claims on things like mobile phones, TFL etc. but you know your own working pattern best.
+• You are best placed to decide what that percentage will be.
+We can share our experience with common percentage claims on items like mobile phones and TFL, but you know your own working pattern best.

-• Using a dedicated work debit card or Oyster really helps with this conundrum!
+• Using a dedicated work debit card or Oyster card can simplify this process.

-• Subsistence is related to travel: as a general rule, if the travel is allowable, then so will the subsistence be.
+• Subsistence is related to travel.
+Generally, if the travel is allowable, the subsistence will be too.

-• If you’re using Xero – there is functionality that allows you to split a specific expense line into BU% and PU% so let us know that you need the video on how to do this!
+• If you’re using Xero, there is functionality that allows you to split a specific expense line into BU% and personal use percentage (PU%).
+Let us know if you need a video on how to do this!

-• Following on from that, you can even update your Xero account to include a “rule” that always allocates certain costs in this way.
-But this needs to be added – it’s not a default within the software.
+• You can even update your Xero account to include a “rule” that always allocates certain costs in this way.
+However, this needs to be added manually; it’s not a default within the software.

 Wardrobe & Grooming

-• Costumes or stage outfits that are clearly for performance — black concert wear that is exclusively for concerts, tails, DJ’s, full frocks etc.
+• Costumes or stage outfits that are clearly for performance, such as black concert wear, tails, or DJ outfits, are allowable.

-• HMRC’s language likens allowable items to a costume – so if it’s akin to a costume, then is likely ok!
+• HMRC’s language likens allowable items to costumes.
+If it resembles a costume, it is likely acceptable.

-upkeep, and they are not allowable because they are not wholly and exclusively for work.
+• Haircuts, makeup, and grooming are generally seen as personal upkeep by HMRC.
+Therefore, they are not allowable because they are not wholly and exclusively for work.

-• Having said this, we’ve always supported small BU% claim on appearance-related costs because of the public-facing nature of your performance work.
-But we’re talking a small amount here e.g. 5% - 10% of the total cost.
-And do please keep in mind, that it is open to challenge by HMRC so if you don’t want to risk having to explain your spa-habit, then don’t claim it at all. 😊
+• That said, we support a small BU% claim on appearance-related costs due to the public-facing nature of your performance work.
+We recommend a small percentage, such as 5% to 10% of the total cost.
+Keep in mind that this is open to challenge by HMRC.
+If you prefer not to risk explaining your spa habits, it’s best to avoid claiming it altogether. 😊

 Business Use vs Personal Use

-• Same goes for broadband, laptops, software subscriptions, etc.
+• The same applies to broadband, laptops, software subscriptions, etc.

-• PS: We’re fine with 100% on Spotify, iTunes, Nkoda etc. as these are essential for your work as a musician.
+• We’re fine with claiming 100% on services like Spotify, iTunes, and Nkoda, as these are essential for your work as a musician.

-• If you’re going with actual car costs rather than mileage, then reasonable use applies here too.
+• If you choose to go with actual car costs instead of mileage, reasonable use applies here too.

-• As you know, we ask you to complete our Use of Home (UOH) form to enable us to suggest a reasonable % of costs such as utilities, rent or mortgage etc. This form looks at the total amount of time you spend working from home as a percentage of total hours in a week – FYI, that’s 168!
+We ask you to complete our Use of Home (UOH) form to help us suggest a reasonable percentage of costs such as utilities, rent, or mortgage.
+This form looks at the total amount of time you spend working from home as a percentage of total hours in a week- FYI, that’s 168!

-• Keep a rough log or notes — HMRC doesn’t need minute-by-minute tracking, but you should be able to justify your estimate.
+• Keep a rough log or notes.
+HMRC doesn’t require minute-by-minute tracking, but you should be able to justify your estimates.

-• We like you to take a representative week of work and keep a log of your usage – then you can supply that as the justification for the % claim you’ve made.
+• We recommend taking a representative week of work and keeping a log of your usage.
+This log can serve as justification for the percentage claim you’ve made.

 Final Tips for Expenses

-• We don’t know what we don’t know – if you send us a spreadsheet with total values, then we’re assuming that you’ve taken costs based on the guidance outlined above.
+• Remember, we don’t know what we don’t know.
+If you send us a spreadsheet with total values, we will assume that you’ve taken costs based on the guidance outlined above.

-• In the case of software, we’ve been banging on about a work-only bank account so that the assumptions we make will be accurate!
-Please don’t let us assume your holiday spending was a work-trip…
+• In the case of software, we emphasize the importance of a work-only bank account.
+This ensures that the assumptions we make will be accurate.
+Please don’t let us assume your holiday spending was a work trip.

 Comments